Search for the Star in a Million: Search for the Star in a Million

 Search for the Star in a Million is a reality singing competition produced by ABS-CBN and Viva Television and being aired over ABS-CBN.
+It aired for first season from March 13 to May 15, 2005.
 This was the second project of relationship of ABS-CBN and Viva after The Sharon Cuneta Show.
-The second season is now finished and had Kris Lawrence as its Grand Champion.
+The second season aired from September 4, 2005 to January 22, 2006 and had Kris Lawrence as its Grand Champion.